Updated: Oct 26

 In the past, treatment for PD involved injections directly into the plaque (not as much fun as it sounds) to try to soften and dissolve the plaque.
 Oral fibrinolytic agents have had varying degrees of success.

 The plaque can be removed surgically.
 Surgery can result in permanent loss of length and girth.
 Multiple surgeries to remove the plaque may be necessary.
 Penile implants are used when these modalities are unsuccessful.
 The penile prothesis is implanted in the shaft of the penis.
 The implant is “inflated” manually via a pump in the scrotum.
 With the implant there is the potential for permanent loss of length and girth of the penis.

-Acoustic Wave Therapy (AWT) is a significant advancement in the treatment of PD.
-AWT, when applied directly to the area of the plaque, will promote softening and dissolution of the plaque as well as stimulating new blood vessel growth in the area.
+Low Intensity Shock Wave Therapy (Li-SWT) is a significant advancement in the treatment of PD.
+Li-SWT when applied directly to the area of the plaque, will promote softening and dissolution of the plaque as well as stimulating new blood vessel growth in the area.
 As the plaque softens, the bend in the penile shaft lessens, erections become firmer, and there is some return to the former size of the penis.
-With AWT, there are no injections or incisions and the procedure itself is relatively painless.
+With Li-SWT, there are no injections or incisions and the procedure itself is relatively painless.

-Renewal Medical Centers of North Texas provides Acoustic Wave Therapy.
-Our staff and physician will be glad to provide you more information and answer any questions you may have about AWT and whether you are a candidate for this therapy.
+Renewal Medical Centers of North Texas provides Li-SWT.
+Our staff and physician will be glad to provide you more information and answer any questions you may have about Li-SWT and whether you are a candidate for this therapy.